vengin/Vedeo-Processor/Readme.md

   ```
 ## Logging

-The application logs processing details and errors to `tempo_log.txt` file ('INFO' or 'DEBUG' modes).
+The application logs processing details and errors to `tempo.log` file ('INFO' or 'DEBUG' modes).